bnb/creating-and-maintaining-a-blog/COURSE.md

 ```
 I've just started this blog, and aim to start writing consistently on it.
 Keep an eye out for future posts here and on my social media accounts!
 ```
+On the left-hand side of your screen there is a big blue **Publish** button.
+Click that, and your post is live!
+Click **View Post** in the green notification at the top of the page to see your post.

 <!-- Post 3: How -->
 ## Writing a Post